farrahhass19/NetProg-Hw2/README.txt

-The worker thread sees that the queue is not empty, handles commands, puts in broadcast queue. some stuff may need fixing? some TODO stuff should b looked at in case of error
+The worker thread sees that the queue is not empty, handles commands, puts in broadcast queue. some stuff may need fixing? some TODO stuff should b looked at in case of error edited to remove unp instances and wrapper functions adding parts of missing code frrom lab3

 next steps:
 handling broadcast queue